-It’s SO important to understand FastPass+ before you go to Walt Disney World.
-It will save you hours in line.
+It's SO important to understand FastPass+ before you go to Walt Disney World.
+There is no extra cost and it will save you hours in line.

 FastPass+ is a reservation system for rides and other attractions.
 Many of the popular attractions at Walt Disney World have two lines: a standby line and a FastPass+ line.
 When you have a FastPass, you generally spend 15-20 minutes in line.
-When you go standby, your wait depends on how many people are in front of you.
-On popular rides in the middle of the day, that can be 1-2 hours – or more!
-No ride is worth that to me.
+When you go standby, your wait can be 1-2 hours – or more!

 Before your trip, log in to your online Disney account and make sure your tickets are linked.
 Get the My Disney Experience mobile app, where you can update your FastPasses and make changes as needed.
 If you stay off-property you can make up to 3 FastPass+ reservations per day up to 30 days in advance.
 If you are staying at a Disney Resort hotel, you can make FastPass+ reservations up to 60 days in advance.